BackendTrip/my-classwork/README.md

 When you use iTunes, you should use `--title`, `--artist` and `--year` options.

-They will help you to manage your music l
+They will help you to manage your music library easily.

+##